 Holland: This kind of a talk shifts the roles of the parent and adult child, so that the adult child really becomes more of the parent in the sense that they’re guiding, offering advice, making suggestions about what’s the best way to do things.
 And that can create a tricky situation because your parents are adults, but you’re feeling more responsible and feeling like you need to help them get a handle on what kind of decisions they’re going to make in the future—without insulting their own ability to plan ahead and being disrespectful to them in a way.

 Are your parents planners?
-Have they always been planners?
-Then they’re going to want to be in control of their decision.
+If so, then they’re going to want to be in control of their decision.
 They’re going to want to start early, and they’re going to want to know what their options are so they can review them.

 Are your parents procrastinators?
-If they’re procrastinators, they probably know the benefits of planning ahead, but they’re always in the state of feeling like they’re not ready, or they’re too busy or the need to plan is not imminent—so you have to approach that a little bit differently.
+If so, they probably know the benefits of planning ahead, but they’re always in the state of feeling like they’re not ready, they’re too busy or the need to plan is not imminent—so you have to approach that a little bit differently.
 You would want to offer different types of support, and you may need to spend a little bit more time discussing the risks of not planning ahead and taking small steps so that it doesn’t feel so overwhelming.

 I’ve seen lots of families where siblings naturally work it out.
 There’s someone who’s maybe naturally a little bit more organized so that person takes on the role of researching things or helping with the day-to-day things.
 And then there may be a sibling closer in proximity.
 So that person can help with errands or driving the parents to and from places if that’s necessary and appropriate.

-“What would you like to see us all [do], how can we all help you and let’s think about ways how we can all help you and contribute, even if some of us may not be close, some of us are closer.”
+“What would you like to see us all do?
+How can we all help you?
+Let’s think about ways how we can all help you and contribute, even if some of us may not be close, some of us are closer.”

 “I just put together my durable power of attorney and I’ve been looking into estate planning for myself.
 This is what I’ve learned.
 Have you done any of that?”

-Holland: If you are feeling like you’re happy at home and we’re able to get the things that we need for you to stay at home, I’ll support you 100 percent in trying to make that happen.
+“If you're happy and home and we’re able to get the things that we need for you to stay at home, I’ll support you 100 percent in trying to make that happen.
 I do want you to know that there are other living arrangements available, and I know that a lot of people are reluctant to consider retirement living.

 But in reality, it’s a really nice opportunity to be with people that you can share a community with and support each other and share fun times.
 So it’s something to think about.
-I know how much you like doing activities with your friends, so an environment like that, you might find rewarding and satisfying.
+I know how much you like doing activities with your friends, so an environment like that, you might find rewarding and satisfying.”

-And sadly that’s reality sometimes.
+And sadly that’s the reality sometimes.
 The best thing you can do for yourself as an adult child is assess what reality is and then make your choices about what you can or what you’re willing to do and move forward from there.